How the gaming industry can become a better workplace

 But is all this controversy actually forcing change within the industry?
 What is it like for women working in the gaming sector at the moment?

-Over the course of her career, she has worked on multiple AAA games such as Call of Duty, Destiny 2, and Resident Evil.

-Along with seven years of experience working in the gaming industry, Jez is also a Women in Games (WIGJ) ambassador, which aims to make the industry more inclusive and safer for women.
+Along with seven years of experience working in the gaming industry, Jez is also a Women in Games ambassador, aiming to make the industry more inclusive and safer for women.

 While there is still much work to be done to combat the toxic culture within gaming, Jez also said it’s important to stop looking at the whole industry as a boys’ club and focus on the major part that women play.

-“Statistically, there is only a small gap between the proportion of male and female gamers, and the number of women playing games is still increasing,” she told Siliconrepublc.com.
+“Statistically, there is only a small gap between the proportion of male and female gamers, and the number of women playing games is still increasing,” she told Siliconrepublic.com.

 While Jez said she considers herself lucky based on her experience working in gaming, she said there is a fair share of areas that need to be improved upon.